Professional Drone Surveys in Ireland

 In Ireland, drone surveying has two main limitations: airspace restrictions and weather.
 In nearly all cases, we can apply for permission to fly in restricted areas; mother nature is something we cannot control.

 Wind and rain are the two main issues, but a low-cloud base can also be challenging.
-While our cutting-edge equipment can fly in 15m/s winds, the data quality may be affected, and we won’t take the chance on that.
-Also, while nadir data capture is standard for drone surveying, if raindrops get on the lens, again, the data quality is compromised.
+While our cutting-edge equipment can fly in 15 m/s winds, data quality may be affected, and we won’t take the chance.
+Also, while nadir data capture is standard for drone surveying, if raindrops get on the lens, the data quality is compromised again.

-We plan our jobs when we can safely capture the best quality data.
+We plan our jobs so we can safely capture the best-quality data.

-Yes, we can provide a UAV drone survey.
+Yes, we can provide a UAV Topographic Drone Surveys.
 Our drone services are available for projects of all sizes, including topographical mapping, 3D modelling, elevation/contour data, and orthomosaic imagery.
 We use the latest aerial survey equipment to ensure our data is of the highest quality and accuracy.

 Unless otherwise advised, we produce all our survey deliverables in IRENET95 projection with Malin head vertical datum.
 EPSG 2157